coreyjharrington-sys/STM32DevBoardTestingProject/README.md

 * A small set of additional commands used by the test suite

 This makes the board ideal for CI-driven firmware verification.

+Note: If running this demo use ST-LINK V2 Programmer for flashing the board.

 ---